Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Seller Stamp Duty (SSD)

-The seller pays stamp duty of 4% to 12% on transfers of residential properties, if disposed within 3 years of acquisition.
+The seller pays stamp duty of 4% to 16% on transfers of residential properties if disposed of within 4 years of acquisition.
 The applicable stamp duty rate varies, depending on the holding period of the property.
-In most instances, the date of purchase/ acquisition of a property refers to:
+In most instances, the date of purchase/acquisition of a property refers to:

 - Date of Acceptance of the Option to Purchase* or